 • dolichonychia [average length-width ratio for 10 nails: > 1.3] (fingernails)

-Despite the significance of these 8 hand signs for Marfan syndrome, the discriminative value of these signs is usually much lower than the hand features included in the Marfan syndrome hand test; only the feature related to the fingernails (dolichonychia) is known for having a highly specific discriminative value for Marfan syndrome.
+Despite the significance of these 8 hand signs for Marfan syndrome, the discriminating value of these signs is usually much lower than the hand features included in the Marfan syndrome hand test; only the feature related to the fingernails (dolichonychia) is known for having a highly specific discriminating value for Marfan syndrome.